coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

 ### Create your project files

-This branch is also where users create their projects, modify files for a tutorial, and most anything they need to do.
+This branch is also where users create their projects, modify files for a tutorial, and anything else that they need to do.

 - Make a new folder named `coderoad` on your branch.